 If you notice a lot of pink during October, from advertisements to product packages to football uniforms, it ‘s for a good reason—October is Breast Cancer Awareness Month.

-Approximately one in six women will develop breast cancer in their lifetime.
+Approximately one in eight women will develop breast cancer in their lifetime.
 October is an excellent reminder for women everywhere to take the right steps to help prevent breast cancer.
 One way to do this is through nutrition, which is responsible in part for an estimated 30 to 40 percent of all cancers.

 To help get you started, we’ve compiled two lists—one of foods that can help you stay healthy, and one of foods that have been linked to an increased risk of cancer.